cucumber-rs/cucumber/README.md

 }

 mod example_steps {
-    // Any type that implements cucumber_rust::World + Default can be the world steps!(::MyWorld => {
+    // Any type that implements cucumber::World + Default can be the world steps!(::MyWorld => {
         given "I am trying out Cucumber" |world, step| {
             world.foo = "Some string".to_string();